pfenninglab/halLiftover-postprocessing/README.md

 ```
 This program requires the bed file to be sorted and not contain duplicated entires.
 You should leave out --gz if the file with the regions is not gzipped.
 This program is compatible with both python version 2 and python version 3.
 Note that this script runs UCSC tools internally that sometimes fail silently; therefore, check the sorted bedgraph file when it finishes and re-run it with more memory alloted if that file is not large.

-6. Use hal-liftover to map the positions where the highest scores are recorded to the target species.
+6. Use halLiftover to map the positions where the highest scores are recorded to the target species.
 This will create your -sFile for the program.

 ## Additional Utilities